Introduction to What is PL/SQL?

 1. PL/SQL Block

-It is the main part that contains all the code of PL/SQL.
+It is the main part that contains all the code.
 It is the actual input which contains the SQL statements and the instructions that will interact with the database

 - DECLARE: This part of the code is optional.
 DECLARE section starts with the DECLARE keyword which contains all the variables, constants, and records that need to be declared before.
 It temporarily stores the data.